Anthropogeny Field Course Summer 2023

-Please note: our intention is to resume this course in Summer 2022 but due to the ongoing SARS CoV-2 pandemic we reserve the right to cancel the course if conditions warrant.
+Please note: Due to the ongoing SARS CoV-2 pandemic we reserve the right to cancel the course if conditions warrant.

 ANTHROPOGENY FIELD COURSE: PERSPECTIVES ON THE HUMAN PHENOMENON